-In terms of social interactions and student voice, all students take part in school events and are given equal opportunities to engage in student leadership whether it is Student Parliament Representatives, Student Voice, Anti- Bullying Committee, Senior Students, Prefects, Head Boy or Head Girl.
+In terms of social interactions and student voice, all students take part in school events and are given equal opportunities to engage in student leadership whether it is Student Parliament Representatives, Student Voice, Anti- Bullying Committee, Senior Students, Head Boy or Head Girl

-15. What steps have Rockwood Academy taken to prevent disabled pupils from being treated less favourably than other pupils?
+15. What steps have Rockwood Academy taken to prevent pupils with a disability from being treated less favourably than other pupils?

-The SEND team is the primary link between the school and disabled students.
+The SEND team is the primary link between the school and students with a disability.
 Their needs are taken into account and disseminated to all staff via the SEND register.
-All students on our register have a Personal Development plan with key strategies and identifications of need.
-Where possible, students are supported in class by Teaching Assistants and dependent on the level of need and specialised support, are appointed a mentor chosen by the student who will have an in depth knowledge of students needs and strategies for learning.
-Where required students will have personalised support strategies which may involve alternative timetables to improve Literacy and Numeracy skills.
+All students on our register have a Learning Support Plan with key strategies and identifications of need.
+Where possible, students are supported in class by Teaching Assistants and dependent on the level of need and specialised support, are appointed a mentor who will have an in depth knowledge of students needs and strategies for learning.
+Where required students will have personalised support strategies which may involve adapted timetables to improve Literacy and Numeracy skills which will improve access to the curriculum.
 The SEND department work collaboratively with external services and organisations to gain specialist advice, guidance and support, regarding learning needs, strategies and provision.
 A provision map is used to provide an overview of intervention across all Key Stages.

-SEND students are encouraged to attend break and lunchtime clubs and are reassured to know that they can approach any member of the team with a problem or a concern.
+SEND students have the opportunity to attend break and lunchtime clubs and are reassured to know that they can approach any member of the team with a problem or a concern.

 However, students may not always want to discuss problems with members of staff and may need someone their own age with whom to discuss their concerns.
 Therefore, the student leadership team is available for them to speak and meet with.
 Where appropriate a 'Peer Buddy' may be appointed to ensure that the student develops friendships and feels supported.
 Students are encouraged to attend extra- curricular activities and residential trips.

 As a school we provide extensive Continual Professional Development opportunities for all staff through whole staff meetings and departmental meetings.
-The SENCO, Teaching Assistants and Teaching and Learning Team work collaboratively with all departments to ensure lessons are differentiated appropriately.
+The SENDCo, Teaching Assistants and Quality of Education Team work collaboratively with all departments to ensure lessons are differentiated appropriately.
 Teaching Assistants, Students, Parents/Carers, External Professionals and other key staff are involved in the 'Assess, Plan, Do, Review' cycle.
-Teaching Assistants and the SENCO have facilitated a far greater awareness of students needs with all staff and continued partnership with a number of outside agencies, this has meant that the school can plan and adapt the curriculum to suit the requirements of all students.
+Teaching Assistants and the SENDCo have facilitated a far greater awareness of students needs with all staff and continued partnership with a number of outside agencies, this has meant that the school can plan and adapt the curriculum to suit the requirements of all students.